aauc-mechlab/WaveSimulator/README.md

 WavesSimulator
 ==============

-A framework that allows for reproducing in a laboratory setup the same challenging operation scenario of controlling offshore cranes
+In this work, a framework that allows for reproducing in a laboratory setup the same challenging operation scenario of controlling offshore cranes is presented.
+This framework can be used for testing different control approaches and for training purposes.
+The system consists of an industrial robot, the Kuka KR 6 R900 SIXX (KR AGILUS) manipulator, and of a 3 degrees of freedom motion platform.
+The motion platform is used to simulate the waves effects, while the robotic arm is controlled by the user with a joystick.
+The waves contribution is monitored by means of an accelerometer mounted on the platform and it is used as a negative input to the manipulator's control algorithm so that active heave compensation methods can be achieved.
+Concerning the system architecture, the presented framework is built on open-source software and hardware.
+The control software is realised by applying strict multi-threading criteria to meet demanding real-time requirements.